appsody/website/content/docs/stacks/create.md

 ```

 If the stack is intended to be contributed to the  [Appsody stacks repository](https://github.com/appsody/stacks) the stack image should be called `appsody/<stack-name>:<stack-version>`.

+## Building and testing stacks locally
+Now that have you have created a stack you can [build and test](/docs/stacks/run-locally) it locally.

 ## Contributing a stack
 If you would like to contribute a new stack to the [stacks repository](https://github.com/appsody/stacks) the Appsody [contributing guildlines](https://github.com/appsody/website/blob/master/CONTRIBUTING.md) explains how.